T-Mobile struck out with the St. Peters Planning and Zoning Commission, but connected with the Board of Aldermen.

 Aytes spoke out against the proposal at the meeting.
 He objected to putting a tower in a neighborhood and said he couldn't support the issue.
 Barclay and Hollingworth agreed.

-T-Mobile came to the Planning and Zoning Commission in August of this year with a proposal to move into the residential area and occupy a location near the water tower on city property.
+of this year with a proposal to move into the residential area and occupy a location near the water tower on city property.
 The Commission—where Hollingsworth serves are the Board's representative—balked at the idea of building a tower at the proposed location.

 For the new few months, T-Mobile and Planning and Zoning went back and forth on the issue.
 Planning and Zoning proposed using a pre-approved so-called pocket park on the corner of Spencer and Willott Roads.
 T-Mobile wasn't in favor of this location and said the 200 Universal Drive position was more desirable.